-- 1) An award shall be made pursuant to a written determination based on the evaluation criteria set forth in the FY2022 NOSA, submission of the required documents, and all GATA prerequisites addressed in the Application Directions. - 2) A Notice of State Award (NOSA) will be issued to the AEFLA Funded Programs that have successfully completed all grant award requirements.
+- 1) An award shall be made pursuant to a written determination based on the evaluation criteria set forth in the FY2022 NOSA and submission of the required documents. - 2) A Notice of State Award (NOSA) will be issued to the AEFLA Funded Programs that have successfully completed all grant award requirements.
 Based on the NOSA, the Merit Based finalist is positioned to make an informed decision to accept the grant award. - 3) Upon acceptance of the grant award, announcement of the grant award shall be published by the awarding agency to Grants.
 Illinois.gov.